 Through my own practice and with the help of some great teachers, I have come to understand the role our mind plays in golf and how it affects the body.
 I have developed techniques and practices to sharpen the mind for golf, so that you can play your best golf when it matters.

 There are many different subtle levels of distinction which become apparent when your mind becomes sharper.
 Golfers have often described an unusual sense of clarity on the rare occasion that they enter “The Zone”.
-This clarity comes from a heightened ability to observe the subtle sensations in and around you.
+This comes from a heightened ability to observe the subtle sensations in and around you.
 You feel more connected to your swing, to the target, to the game and to yourself.
+You think less about technique yet performance levels increase, often dramatically.

-This clarity comes from a sharp golf mind.
+This feeling and performance comes from a having a sharp golf mind.

-This misery comes from a dull golf mind.
+This feeling and performance comes from having a dull golf mind.

 At times like these you crave for a return of good form and this craving causes you to lose the balance of your mind even further and you begin the fruitless search for answers from your technique, even though some part of you intuitively knows that your technique is not the real problem and that searching there will only lead to more frustration.